nf-core/sarek/doc/ASCAT.md

 /sw/data/uppnex/ToolBox/ReferenceAssemblies/hg38make/bundle/2.8/1000G_phase3_GRCh38_maf0.3.loci
 ```

-## Running on Milou
+## Running on Uppmax

 ### Run AlleleCount

-AlleleCount is installed as part of the `bioinfo-tools` module on Milou.
+AlleleCount is installed as part of the `bioinfo-tools` module on Uppmax.
 It runs on single bam files (tumor and normal separately) with the command below:

 ```bash
 $ module load bioinfo-tools alleleCount